Diamante-Smith/osticket-prereqs/README.md

 - Let's now go to the status at the top and click on "Resolved"

-- For the description, type in restart fixed the issue for both users -> Click on "Close"
+- For the description, type in "Restart fixed the issue for both users" -> Click on "Close"
 <br>

 <h2> &#9321; Submitting New Ticket for Laptop Issue </h2>